AckerlyXu/heima/articles/virtual-machines/windows/upload-specialized.md

 Depending on your network connection and the size of your VHD file, this command may take a while to complete

-Save the **Destination URI** path to use later if you are going to create a unmanaged disk or a new VM using the uploaded VHD.
+Save the **Destination URI** path to use later if you are going to create a managed disk or a new VM using the uploaded VHD.

 ### Other options for uploading a VHD